dgorniak/kong-header-router/README.md

 Attribute                                  | Description
 ------------------------------------------:| ------------
-`name`                                     | The name of the plugin to use, in this case: `header-router` `config.rules`                             | The list of rules which will be matched by the plugin
+`name`                                     | The name of the plugin to use, in this case: `header-router` `config.rules`                             | The dictionary of rules which will be matched by the plugin

 #### Rules